-Replacing an AC capacitor costs $180 on average, including the price of the capacitor plus the cost of labor to install it.
-However, the total price you pay could be as low as $100 or as high as $250, depending on the type of AC capacitor and the complexity of replacing it for your particular system.
+Replacing an AC capacitor costs $250 on average, including the price of the capacitor plus labor to install it.
+However, the total cost could be as low as $200 or as high as $400, depending on the type of AC capacitor and the complexity of the replacement.
 AC capacitor replacement costs mostly consist of labor because the capacitor itself rarely exceeds $45.

-How much an AC capacitor costs to replace depends on the exact type of AC capacitor unit you need.
-There are several types of AC capacitors, and run, start, and blower capacitors tend to be the least expensive.
-Dual-run and heat capacitors could cost an extra $20 or more.
-If you’re unsure what type of capacitor you have, an HVAC technician can determine which type you need.
+AC capacitors typically last about 10–20 years.
+Your AC capacitor replacement cost will depend on the exact type of unit you need.
+Run, start, and blower capacitors tend to be the least expensive, while dual-run and heat capacitors could cost an extra $20 or more.
+If you’re unsure what type of capacitor you have, an HVAC technician can help.

-Here’s a breakdown of AC capacitor prices by type:
+Here’s a breakdown of AC capacitor costs by type:

 A local HVAC expert will charge between $200 and $400 in labor alone to replace your capacitor.
-Keep in mind that many professionals will charge a flat rate for an AC capacitor replacement, which includes the cost of the capacitor itself.
-Most commonly this all-inclusive flat rate will be between $300 and $600.
+Keep in mind that many professionals charge a flat rate for an AC capacitor replacement, which includes the cost of the capacitor itself.
+This all-inclusive flat rate will often be between $300 and $600.
 If the fix is an emergency or requires the contractor to come to your house on a weekend or holiday, you’ll pay an additional fee.

 Each HVAC pro sets the rate for replacing an AC capacitor.
 Some contractors include a diagnostic fee to assess the problem, while others only charge for the labor to replace the part.
 When contacting pros for quotes, ask them if they charge a diagnostic fee and what that service includes.